servicemeshinterface/smi-controller-sdk/CONTRIBUTING.md

 # Contributing

 Please open a GitHub [issue][1] to file an issue or feature request.
 Please create a [pull request][2] to make a contribution.
 Pull requests must be reviewed and approved by at least one [project maintainer](./CODEOWNERS) before being merged.
+Review the [developer guide](docs/developer_guide.md) for more information on the project layout, tools used, and how to build, develop, and test the smi-controller-sdk project.

 ## Sign Your Work